thin fashion models

 Anoreix model

-It would be beneficial if the fashion industry diversified the models they use.
-This would promote inclusivity and help to create a society where everyone feels appreciated and represented.
+It would be beneficial if the fashion industry diversified the models it uses.
+This would promote inclusivity and help create a society where everyone feels appreciated and represented.
 It would also enable individuals to feel comfortable in their skin and boost their confidence.

-Keeping the conversation on the need for diversity and representation in fashion is essential.
-Consciously supporting brands that promote these ideals would go a long way in ensuring a positive shift toward inclusion in the fashion industry.
+It is essential to keep the conversation on the need for diversity and representation in fashion.
+Consciously supporting brands that promote these ideals would go a long way toward ensuring a positive shift toward inclusion in the fashion industry.
 We should all advocate for a world where everyone feels represented, regardless of body type, size, or race.

 Five Facts About Fashion and Skinny Models: